 Is the COVID-19 Vaccine Safe During Pregnancy?

 Not only is the COVID-19 vaccine safe for pregnant people, but it’s an important way to keep mom healthy.
-We now know that those who are pregnant or were recently pregnant are at a higher risk for severe illness from COVID-19 than non-pregnant people.
+We now know that those who are pregnant or were recently pregnant are at a higher risk for severe illness from COVID-19.
 This includes having a higher risk for preterm birth, hospitalization, and death.

-There are other potential benefits of getting vaccinated while pregnant — protecting your baby!
+There is another potential benefits of getting vaccinated while pregnant — protecting your baby!
 Studies show that vaccinated moms transfer antibodies to their baby through the placenta and breast milk.
 Since infants and very young children are not yet eligible for the COVID-19 vaccine, this could help protect them against COVID-19.

 Plan Ahead for Childbirth